MattKotsenas/sample-dotnet-tool-tests/README.md

-# Integration testing for NuGet packages
+# Automated integration testing for NuGet packages

-// TODO: Clean this up.
-Confusing structure that combines the 'what' with the 'why'.
+Testing NuGet packages is typically a manual affair.
+Developers create a package, create a package source to point to that package, and then manually install and uninstall the package into some projects to verify behavior.
+While this can work for simple dependencies, NuGet packages can be very complicated ecosystems, bundling up not just DLLs but additional content files, transformable source files, CLI tools, custom MSBuild tasks and targets, and more.
+Additionally, the content and behavior can vary depending on the type and target framework version of the consuming project.

+After building and testing a few NuGet packages for .NET [CLI tools][dotnet-global-tools] and [MSBuild Target packages][msbuild-target-packages], I decided to create this sample repo to demonstrate how to automate integration testing scenarios for NuGet packages.

+## A quick repo tour

-This sample repo is an example of integration tests for NuGet packages.
-The `botsay` folder is an example of testing a dotnet global tool, and the `msbuild` folder is an example of a package that adds custom MSBuild tasks.
-The examples use the `common` folder for environment setup, which uses [MSBuildProjectCreator] and [xUnit] (though any test framework should work).
+The `botsay` folder is an example of testing a dotnet CLI tool.
+It builds the botsay tool from the [.NET tool tutorial][dotnet-tool-tutorial] and adds integration tests to verify that the tool can be installed and invoked.

+The `msbuild` folder is an example of a package that adds custom MSBuild tasks.
+It's a simple [custom MSBuild task][custom-msbuild-tasks] that hook's into the consuming project's build process and echos a hello world message to the log.

-The example tool is the `botsay` tool from the [.NET tool tutorial][dotnet-tool-tutorial] packaged locally as a NuGet package.
-The tests create a new temporary package repository and isolated [NuGet package cache][nuget-package-cache] to test installing and running the tool without polluting your package caches.
+Both examples use the `common` folder for setup, which uses [MSBuildProjectCreator] and [xUnit], though any test framework should work.
+The environment is complete with a temporary package repository and isolated [NuGet package cache][nuget-package-cache] to test installing and running the tool without polluting your package caches.

-The MSBuild example is a simple [custom MSBuild task][custom-msbuild-tasks] that justs outputs a hello world message.

-## Why integration tests?

-// TODO: Consider upstreaming this doc against https://learn.microsoft.com/en-us/visualstudio/msbuild/tutorial-test-custom-task?view=vs-2022

-Integration tests shouldn't replace unit tests, but they can provide some additional test coverage for some important scenarios.
-For example:

-* Verifying dependencies or content files are packaged properly
-* Validating behavior across SDK and runtime versions
-* Verifying [invoking naming rules][dotnet-tool-invoke-names] for tools
-* Verifying .props and .targets files in a package ([docs][nuget-msbuild-props-targets])
-* Other advanced features like source transforms, install.ps1, etc.

-There's also basic integration testing information available at https://learn.microsoft.com/en-us/visualstudio/msbuild/tutorial-test-custom-task?view=vs-2022, however it doesn't verify any of the scenarios just mentioned.

 ## Step-by-step process

 Here's a step-by-step walkthrough of the setup and testing process.
-Start by reviewing steps 1 - 5 in the common folder.
+Start by reviewing steps 1 - 7, which are common between all NuGet test types.
 These steps prepare the environment and ensure:
  * The most recent version of your package is used
  * That tests don't pollute your package caches
  * That tests clean up properly

-Steps 6 - 8 are then specific to the dotnet tool and MSBuild task scenarios, and thus are separated for clarity.
+Steps 8 - 9 are specific to each test scenario, and thus are separated for clarity.

+Each step is also has a corresponding comment in the sample repo, so you can search for each step by number to jump between this linear guide and the code in-context.

 ### Common setup